Monday, April 28, 2008

 A Private Resthouse at Nasugbu, Batangas

-With little planning, the officemates (basically, just some) went to a private resthouse by the beach at Nasugbu, Batangas.
 I cannot remember the last time I was at Nasugbu, but I’m sure it’s one of those company outings (AMD?, Moto?) in the distant past.
-Those company outings were in big public beaches that were reserved for a day.
+Those company outings were in big private beaches that were reserved for a day.

 Consultation with a Rheumatologist

 I was at the rheumatologist today after being referred by the company doctor.
 This is for the right hip discomfort that I've been feeling for several months now.
-I was number 5 in the queue but it seemed like eternity.
-I estimated each patient was in the doctor's room for 15 to 20 minutes!

 Manila Zoo

 It was 2001 since we last visited the zoo.
 Renz wasn't around yet at that time.
 And so DH had this idea of going there again for Renz's turn.
-I'm glad we went there early.
-There was ample space and I even managed to park under the tree shade.

-Well, the usual regulars were there: elephant, zebras, tiger, etc. It's a lot nicer now at the Kinder Zoo coz they've got more animals to touch and even hold.
 Plus, the Kinder Zoo didn't have the annoying ambulent vendors selling ice cream and toys.
 At the main zoo these vendors seemed to outnumber the animals!
 Paging Mayor Alfredo Lim!

 In general though, we had a fun time.
 Renz and Dada could've ridden an ostrich hadn't they both chickened out.
 I kinda' look like Kuya Kim in some pics!